 Covid-19 Response Task Force

-In response to the coronavirus pandemic, our Management Team—comprised of our CEO, COO, CFO and CSO—has been actively monitoring the latest information and guidelines established by the World Health Organization (WHO), the Centers for Disease Control and Prevention (CDC), government health agencies, and industry peer organizations in order to assess and prevent the potential for transmission as a result of our activities.
+In response to the coronavirus pandemic, our Executive Management Team—comprised of our CEO, COO, CFO and CSO—has been actively monitoring the latest information and guidelines established by the World Health Organization (WHO), the Centers for Disease Control and Prevention (CDC), government health agencies, and industry peer organizations in order to assess and prevent the potential for transmission as a result of our activities.

 Safeguarding our Employees, Clients and Communities